Famoto/Whispurr/DesignDecisions.md

 - **Signal:** Utilizes the X3DH protocol for key exchange and employs AES-256 with HMAC-SHA256 for message encryption, benefiting from widespread hardware acceleration.

 **Key Management**
-- **Whispurr:** Maintains a hierarchical key structure with Identity Keys, Signed Prekeys, and One-Time Prekeys, integrated with Sigsum for tamper-resistant, append-only key storage.
+- **Whispurr:** Maintains a hierarchical key structure with Identity Keys, Signed Prekeys, and One-Time Prekeys.
 - **Signal:** Also uses Identity Keys, Signed Prekeys, and One-Time Prekeys but manages them through centralized servers without an append-only log, relying on server security.

 **Privacy Measures**